Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/README.md

 1. Simulate a boiler fan
 2. Generate PWM and Tachometer signals that can replicate boiler fans
-3. Save real-time data to output files as well as user and fan configurations
+3. Save user-parameters and load back the lastest saved data.

 ## Salient Outcomes